valeriagili/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

 We see from the graphics that on the average, the maximum number of steps is taken in the morning, between 8am and 9am.
-To get the exact value we select the maximun averaged steps, then subset the vector containing the
+To get the exact value we select the maximum averaged steps, then subset the vector containing the

 ```r
 m <- max(steps_per_int)